The Exterminating Angel by Thomas Adès: a guide to the opera's music and storyline

 What is the The Exterminating Angel Symphony?

-The composer has since arranged a 20-minute piece based on his score called The Exterminating Angel Symphony, which will be performed at the 2021 BBC Proms.
+The composer has since arranged a 20-minute piece based on his score called The Exterminating Angel Symphony, which was performed at the 2021 BBC Proms.

 Demanding for the singers, and thrilling for the audience, The Exterminatin Angel is a riveting piece of work with a wonderfully dark tale at its heart…